reyadrahman/node/README.md

 No need to configure the database or s3 buckets.
 They are created automatically if none exists.

 NOTE: Existing database tables and s3 buckets are never overwritten.

-Temporarily, until we have a UI for adding AI actions, we can enter them directly into the DynamoDB table named by `DB_TABLE_AI_ACTIONS`.
-See "AI Actions" section for more details.

 ### User Pool & Identity Pool
 In [AWS Cognito Console](https://console.aws.amazon.com/cognito) you need to create an a user pool by going to "Manage your user pools" and an identity pool by going to "Manage federated identities".
 Then add their IDs to the environment variables `USER_POOL_ID` and `IDENTITY_POOL_ID`.